WAVE-Lab-Williams/wong-thesis-template/README.md

 # Yale Dissertation Requirements

-At time of writing, the [Yale dissertation formatting guidelines][registrar link] are as follows:
+At time of writing, the [Yale dissertation formatting guidelines][registrar-link] are as follows:

 ## Physical Requirements